Finland joins NATO in major blow to Russia over Ukraine war

 The alliance says it poses no threat to Moscow.

-Alarmed by Moscow's invasion of Ukraine last year, Finland, which shares a 1,340 kilometer (832 mile) border with Russia, applied to join in May, seeking protection under the organization’s security umbrella.
+Alarmed by Moscow's invasion of Ukraine last year, Finland, which shares a 832-mile border with Russia, applied to join in May, seeking protection under the organization's security umbrella.

 "Russia tried to create a sphere around them and, well, we are not a sphere.
 I'm sure that Finns themselves feel more secure, that we are living in a more stable world," Niinisto said.